-Barrymore called the years following her 2016 divorce from Will Kopelman "cripplingly difficult," describing how she started to drink again to cope with the hurt.
+In a Dec.
+27 interview with People magazine, Barrymore called that time "cripplingly difficult," describing how she started to drink again to cope with the pain of the divorce.
 "It was just trying to numb the pain and feel good — and alcohol totally did that for me," she explained.
 "The drinking thing for me was a constant, like, 'You cannot change.
 You are weak and incapable of doing what's best for you.
 You keep thinking you will master this thing, and it's getting the better of you.'"

 Although Barrymore had overcome addiction once before, this time felt different.
 Now there were kids involved, and that complicated her experience and exacerbated the pain.
 "After the life I planned for my kids didn't work out — I almost think that was harder than the stuff [I went through] as a kid.
 It felt a lot more real because it wasn't just me.
-It was about these kids that I cared so much about," she said.
-Ultimately, though, she says her kids helped save her.
-"It was my kids that made me feel like it's game time."
+It was about these kids that I cared so much about," she told People.

 "I feel like I've slayed more dragons than I ever have in my whole life."

-In the December issue of Drew magazine, Barrymore discussed the impact it's made on her life three years later.
+In the December 2022 issue of Drew magazine, Barrymore discussed the impact it's made on her life three years later.
 She described her journey in an especially candid edition of the publication's "Take Care of Yourself" essay.
-Per Entertainment Tonight, the "Never Been Kissed" star called her sobriety "one of the most liberating things in my journey of life" and a true act of self love.
-She also encouraged her readers to make space for similar acts of self-care this holiday season.
+Per "Entertainment Tonight," the "Never Been Kissed" star called her journey with sobriety "one of the most liberating things in my journey of life" and a true act of self-love.
+She also encouraged her readers to make space for similar acts of self-care.

 If you or someone you know is struggling with an alcohol use disorder, the Substance Abuse and Mental Health Services (SAMHSA) has resources available including a national 24/7 helpline at 1-800-662-HELP (4357).
 You can also send your zip code via text to 435748 (HELP4U) for treatment referral and information services.